cse-sim/cse/doc/src/docs/input-data/rsys.md

   Selects modeling options for ASHP outdoor coil defrosting when 17 ^o^F < TDbO < 45 ^o^F.  In this temperature range, heating capacity and/or efficiency are typically reduced due to frost accumulation on the outdoor coil.

-<%= csv_table(<<END, :row_header => false)
-  NONE,       Defrost is not modeled.
+{{ csv_table("NONE,       Defrost is not modeled.
 When 17 ^o^F < TDbO < 45 ^o^F&comma; capacity and efficiency are determined by interpolation using unmodified 17 ^o^F and 47 ^o^F data.
   REVCYCLE,   Reverse compressor (cooling) operation.
 Net capacity and efficiency is derived from rsCap17/rsCOP17 and rsCap35/rsCOP35 using linear interpolation.
 Auxiliary heat is not modeled.
   REVCYCLEAUX,  Reverse compressor (cooling) operation with provision of sufficient auxiliary heat to make up the loss of heating capacity.
-Auxiliary heating is typically used to prevent cold air delivery to zones during the defrost cycle.
+Auxiliary heating is typically used to prevent cold air delivery to zones during the defrost cycle.")
-END
-%>
+}}

 {{
   member_table({